On the properties of X-ray corona in Seyfert 1 galaxies

 \subsection{Correlation between $\rm{E_{cut}}$ and $\Gamma$}

 The correlation between $\rm{E_{cut}}$ and $\Gamma$ is shown in Fig. \ref{figure-7}.
 From correlation analysis of the linear fit, we obtained a $\rho$ of 0.69 and a $p$ value of 1.75$\times 10^{-11}$ considering only the controlled measurements of $\rm{E_{cut}}$ and $\Gamma$, suggesting a significant correlation between these two parameters.
-Using the second approach, we found a $\rho$ of 0.60 and a $p$ value of 4.11$\times 10^{-12}$.
-We also obtained a significant correlation between them using our third approach and got a $\rho$ of 0.61 and a $p$ value of 1.75$\times 10^{-12}$.
-In both the second and third cases, the errors in $\Gamma$ are also taken care of by producing $10^5$ random points between $\Gamma^{min}$ and $\Gamma^{max}$ at each run, where $\Gamma^{min}$ and $\Gamma^{max}$ are the respective lower and upper bounds of $\Gamma$.
+The KMPL test of the survival analysis also indicated a strong correlation between $\rm{E_{cut}}$ and $\Gamma$ with $\rho$ = 0.99 and $p$ = 1.46$\times 10^{-5}$.
+The statistical analysis using the package \textit{ASURV} derived a $\rho$ = 0.57 with $p$ = 0.0, suggesting a strong correlation between these two parameters.
+Using the third approach, we found a $\rho$ of 0.60 and a $p$ value of 4.11$\times 10^{-12}$.
+We also obtained a significant correlation between them using our fourth approach and got a $\rho$ of 0.61 and a $p$ value of 1.75$\times 10^{-12}$.
+In the third and fourth cases, the errors in $\Gamma$ are taken care of by producing $10^5$ random points between $\Gamma^{min}$ and $\Gamma^{max}$ at each run, where $\Gamma^{min}$ and $\Gamma^{max}$ are the respective lower and upper bounds of $\Gamma$.